FDA Drug Safety Podcast for Healthcare Professionals: Update to ongoing safety review of Lantus (insulin glargine) and possible risk of cancer

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 To learn more about this Drug Safety Communication, go to www.fda.gov/Drugs.
 If you have drug questions, you can reach us at: email@example.com.

-FDA Drug Safety Podcast for Healthcare Professionals: Update to ongoing safety review of Lantus (insulin glargine) and possible risk of cancer mp3(MP3 - 9.8MB) FDA Drug Safety Communication: Update to ongoing safety review of Lantus (insulin glargine) and possible risk of cancer
+FDA Drug Safety Podcast for Healthcare Professionals: Update to ongoing safety review of Lantus (insulin glargine) and possible risk of cancer mp3(MP3 - 9.8MB) [ARCHIVED] FDA Drug Safety Communication: Update to ongoing safety review of Lantus (insulin glargine) and possible risk of cancer

 Information for Lantus (insulin glargine)